bitwarden/sdk/README.md

 are:

 - [`bitwarden`](./crates/bitwarden/): Rust friendly API for interacting with the secrets manager.
-- [`bitwarden-api-api`](./crates/bitwarden-api-api/): Auto-generated API bindings for the API server.
-- [`bitwarden-api-identity`](./crates/bitwarden-api-identity/): Auto-generated API bindings for the Identity server.
 - [`bitwarden-c`](./crates/bitwarden-c/): C bindings for FFI interop.
 - [`bitwarden-json`](./crates/bitwarden-json/): JSON wrapper around the `bitwarden` crate.
 Powers the other language bindings.